Informfully/Challenges/README.md

 We advise all teams to carefully study previous submissions.
 We share the code of all [previous workflows](https://github.com/Informfully/Challenges/tree/main/newsimages25) together with their [overview papers](https://2025.multimediaeval.com).
-Please follow the recommendations outlines in the [Task Overview Paper (Release February)](TBD) to ensure that you have a competitive run submission.
+Please follow the recommendations outlined in the [Task Overview Paper (Release February)](TBD) to ensure that you have a competitive run submission.

 ## Online Evaluation

 Taking part in the online evaluation event is mandatory.
 During the evaluation, participating teams rate the image recommendations of other teams.
 To do that, they are being presented with a news headline and two image recommendations.
-They then need to select which image is more fitting.
+They then need to select which image is the better fit.
-These ratings are used to calculate an overall ranking of images for each article.
+These ratings are used to calculate an overall ranking for each article's images.
 The average rank of team submissions across the featured item pool then determines the overall winner of the challenge.

 ## Working Notes Paper

-As part of the challenge submission, each team is required to write a separate **Working Notes Paper** that documents and outlines their approach.
+As part of the challenge submission, each team must write a separate **Working Notes Paper** that documents and outlines their approach.
 Please refer to the [online paper template](https://drive.google.com/drive/folders/1DNhxIeACfsmg6rrdgQZ22BbRtYE8ioYI) for additional information.

 We encourage open and reproducible science.
 We ask each team to share their codebase and workflows.
 Please use the examples in the [designated folder](https://github.com/Informfully/Challenges/tree/main/newsimages26/workflows) to structure your code and make a pull request to contribute your workflow.

-Note that each team will be asked to take part in the review process of the papers on EasyChair.
+Note that each team will be asked to participate in the review process for the papers on EasyChair.
 Make sure you are available between the paper submission and review deadlines (see the overview below).
 Furthermore, we ask each group to include and refer to the following papers in their Working Notes Paper: